-In Florida, if the authorities arrest and hold a suspect in custody, they must bring him or her to court within 24 hours of the arrest.
+In Florida, if the authorities arrest and hold a suspect in custody, they must bring them to court within 24 hours of the arrest for a first appearance.

 How Should I Plead at Arraignment?

 At some point in the early stages of criminal proceedings, whether at the first court appearance or a later arraignment, judges ask defendants how they choose to plead.